 The performance characteristics of the information systems as they relate to the processing requirements of the receivership need to be analyzed.
 If the system does not have sufficient resources to process the volume of data required, it may be necessary to enhance or replace the related computer hardware with higher capacity hardware.
-Conversely, if the computer system exceeds requirements, the receiver may wish to consider the cost benefit of system sharing or downsizing.
+Conversely, if the computer system exceeds requirements, the receiver may wish to consider the cost benefit of system sharing or, provided company data is appropriately segregated, downsizing.